ballerina-platform/ballerina-spec/beps/tool-scan/1495_enhance_bal_scan_output.md

 Testing covers both the tool's core rules and the rule extensions contributed by the standard libraries that depend on this output:

-- Verify the enhanced SARIF and Ballerina JSON output for the tool's core library rules — confirming that every new and existing field (full description, security severity, default configuration level, precision, CWE/OWASP tags, and `ruleKind`) is populated and represented correctly in each format.
+- Verify the enhanced SARIF and Ballerina JSON output for the tool's core library rules — confirming that every new and existing field (full description, default severity level, CWE/OWASP coverage, and `ruleKind`) is populated and represented correctly in each format.
 - Verify the output for the rules contributed by the dependent standard libraries — `http`, `file`, `log`, `jwt`, `crypto`, `os`, `io` and `email` — to confirm their rule extensions produce the enriched metadata correctly and that the changes do not break their existing rule reporting.
 - Confirm cross-compatibility with existing Ballerina JSON consumers, ensuring existing fields are preserved and the format remains backward compatible.
+- Verify position and region conversion against the semantics above, with cases for a one-character region, an insertion-point (zero-width) region, and a multi-line region, confirming the origin shift, half-open columns, and offset/length values are correct in both formats.

 ## Dependencies